johncai117/DAMSL/README.md

     Direct: command line `kaggle datasets download -d nih-chest-xrays/data`

+    Note that some rearrangement of the files is required in order to fit the format of the dataloader.

 ### Codebase
 The codebase is built on previous work by https://github.com/IBM/cdfsl-benchmark [1] and https://github.com/hytseng0509/CrossDomainFewShot.
 [2]